steveklabnik/automatically_update_github_pages_with_travis_example/README.md

 That's it!
 Commit this all, and push.
 Travis should now do its magic, and everything will update!

+## One Drawback

+One drawback of this is that if you have a build matrix that builds your project with multiple versions of your platform, you'll end up with the same number of pages builds.
+Which seems redundant.

+I _think_ I could take advantage of Travis' "deploy" feature to fix this, but I'm not sure how.

 ## Feedback please

 I'd love to know if there's a better way to do any of this.
 In particular, I'd